-Membership is restricted to Males with one of the above Project Surnames or a derivative.
+Membership is restricted to Males and/or their sponsors with the surname Stark, Starke, Starks, Starkes, or a derivative.
 The male Y-chromosome is handed down from father to son relatively unchanged through the generations.
 A comparison of the Y-DNA of two males with the same surname can determine their relatedness to each other.
 Groups of males with the same surname so tested and compared can define family groups and establish a probability they have a most recent common ancestor within the time frame that surnames were adopted in Western Europe (about the 13th and 14th centuries).

-Those who have participated in the Stark Family Y-DNA Project have come from many different lines of descent and nine unrelated groups of project participants have evolved.
+Those who have participated in the Stark Family Y-DNA Project have come from many different lines of descent.
 The Stark Family Y-DNA Project has clearly verified descendants of Aaron Stark [1608-1685] of Connecticut are not related to descendants of Archibald Stark of New Hampshire (father of General John Stark of Revolutionary War Fame); James Stark of Stafford County, Virginia; nor Dr. Richard Starke of York County, Virginia.
-[See Aaron Stark Genetic Genealogy Report] However, descendants of Archibald, James and Richard are related to each other; although the identity of their common ancestor is not known.
-[See Killermont Stark Families Genetic Genealogy Report]
+However, descendants of Archibald, James and Richard (Group 2) are related to each other; although the identity of their common ancestor is not known.

 This is an example of the benefits of combining genealogical research with Y-DNA testing.
 Even if a person doesn’t know their ancestry, a Y-DNA test may reveal their relatedness to one or more of the participants in this project.

 Because Family Tree DNA supports "surname projects," they have been selected to perform the Genealogical DNA testing and analysis.
-FTDNA is one of the more prominent research firms in this field.
+FTDNA is one of the more prominent research firms in this field and as of 2019, the only one offering Y testing.
 The Houston, Texas based company was founded strictly for performing genealogical DNA testing and analysis.
 They work closely with Dr. Michael Hammer of the University of Arizona who is actively pursuing DNA surname research.

 The project will compare these test results to the genealogical research to: determine relatedness; prepare reports; and define and separate the participants into family groups.
-These goals are best accomplished by individuals being tested over 25 (Kit Y-DNA12) or 37 (Kit Y-DNA37) markers .
-12 (Kit Y-DNA12) marker test results are welcome; but our experience to date suggests the project objectives can best be achieved if new participants are tested beyond 12 markers.
+These goals are best accomplished by individuals being tested over 37 markers (Kit Y-DNA37).
+We recommend delaying ordering 67 (Kit Y-DNA67) Markers, or 111 (Kit Y-DNA111) Markers until you have matched others in a Stark group.
+12 (Kit Y-DNA12) marker test results are welcome; but our experience to date suggests the project objectives can best be achieved if new participants are tested at 37 markers.

 Y-DNA Test Kit